akhiiasati/IIITB_RISC-V/README.md

 ### RISC-V ISA
 RISC-V, which stands for "Reduced Instruction Set Computing - Five," is a revolutionary instruction set architecture (ISA) initially designed to support research and education in the field of computer architecture.
 The architecture is characterized by its open-source nature and flexibility, enabling various implementations and adaptations.

-- Base and Optional Extensions
+- Base and Optional Extensions:

 At its core, the RISC-V ISA comprises a foundational base integer ISA, known as "I." This base ISA serves as the foundation for all RISC-V implementations and forms a practical target for compilers, assemblers, linkers, and operating systems.
 Unlike traditional architectures, RISC-V eliminates branch delay slots and introduces support for optional variable-length instruction encodings.